segwit/atbcore-node/docs/services/atbcoind.md

 ## Configuration

 The default configuration will include a "spawn" configuration in "atbcoind".
 This defines the location of the block chain database and the location of the `atbcoind` daemon executable.
-The below configuration points to a local clone of `bitcoin`, and will start `atbcoind` automatically with your Node.js application.
+The below configuration points to a local clone of `atbcoin`, and will start `atbcoind` automatically with your Node.js application.

 ```json
   "servicesConfig": {